Weightlifting DOMS: What Is It And What Should We Do About It? | MuscleSquad

 The only guaranteed way to avoid DOMS is to never do anything new or different in the gym.
 But this is counterproductive, because it’s those new and different things that encourage the body to change.
 Unfortunately, you have two choices: get stronger and fitter (but occasionally have DOMS), or never have DOMS but don't improve.
 Luckily, there are a few ways to minimise the impact of DOMS so you can train hard and side-step the worst of the soreness!

-Do beginners only get DOMS?
+Do only beginners get DOMS?

 No, everyone can get DOMS.
 But it’s more common for a beginner to experience DOMS because they are more likely to do a new or more intense exercise.
 Experienced gym goers will have to push the intensity (or load the bar) more to feel the effects of DOMS.
-It definitely still happens though.
+It definitely still happens, though.
 Anyone who is serious about making progress in the gym is at risk of DOMS!

 6 ways to recover from DOMS